 A picture is worth a thousand words!

-It's a good idea to have a single-use camera in your car.
+It's a good idea to keep a single-use camera in your car just in case you don't have your phone.
 After an accident, a set of pictures of both vehicles can protect you from a claim by the other party that the damage to their car was more extensive than you reported.
 Also, the pictures can help you with your own insurance company in documenting the damage to your vehicle.

 Who to call?

 Your car insurance policy requires you to inform your insurer when you've been involved in an accident.
 As soon as you are able, you must call your insurer and file an accident report.
 You also should notify the other driver's insurer of the accident.
 The insurance companies involved will then begin an investigation of the accident in order to determine who's at fault.

 A good way to notify your insurer is by calling your agent, especially if the accident is minor.
 Agents often have the authority to settle minor property-damage claims by issuing a check to you.
 However, if the accident involves injuries and major property damage, and you are insured by a company that employs "exclusive" agents — don't expect your agent to lobby the claims adjuster on your behalf.
 Exclusive agents sell policies for one insurer only, and are forbidden from interfering in the claims process.

 Independent agents are a different story.
 They can often "go to bat" for you with the insurance company claims adjuster.
 More and more, insurers look to independent agents to sell their products and they do not want to sour a relationship with an independent agent over one claim.